 The Ink Business Preferred℠ Credit Card is a general travel rewards business credit card.
 It can be a good option for firms that want to keep their travel options open, and not be locked into using Southwest airlines.
 The card awards Ultimate Rewards Earn 3 points per $1 on the first $150,000 spent in combined purchases on travel, shipping purchases, Internet, cable and phone services, advertising purchases made with social media sites and search engines each account anniversary year.
 Earn 1 point per $1 on all other purchases—with no limit to the amount you can earn.
 These points can be transferred to any of the participating hotel and airline programs, including Southwest.
 Therefore, the Ink Business Preferred℠ Credit Card has the potential to get you more Southwest points per dollar spent than the actual Southwest Rapid Rewards® Premier Business Credit Card.

 The welcome bonus on the Ink Business Preferred℠ Credit Card is also significantly better than that of the Southwest Rapid Rewards® Premier Business Credit Card.
-Users can get 80,000 bonus points after they spend $5,000 on purchases in the first 3 months from account opening.
-That is worth $1,000 when used to book travel through the Ultimate Rewards portal.
-If you transfer your points to Southwest, we estimate the bonus could be worth as much as $1,200.
+Users can Earn 100,000 bonus points after you spend $15,000 on purchases in the first 3 months from account opening.